In high school, kids’ development really takes off. Just as with

 Have a big appetite

-Have the visual-spatial coordination needed to help judge distance and speed and react quickly when learning to drive
+Have the visual-spatial coordination to judge distance and speed and react quickly when learning to drive

 Are more agile and coordinated, making it easier to do things like type on a keyboard or build complex projects (Some teens may be uncoordinated, though, because they’re growing so quickly.)

 In the mid- to late-teenage years, kids start thinking not just about their own lives, but also more about how the whole world works.
-But that change is a gradual process.
+That change is a gradual process.
 It doesn’t happen all at once.
 During high school, teens are likely to:

 Show an increasing ability to reason, make educated guesses, and sort fact from fiction